 When I first heard about how AI and bio-feedback is being used to identify how online users are feeling, this development did not fill me with delight.
 Like many people, I’ve been concerned with the ethics of invasive tech manipulating human emotions for commercial gain.
 However, looking deeper at the potential of this technology, my concerns are now tempered with optimism.

 Dr. Varan is CEO of both Media Science, a world-leading audience research firm, and Hark Connect, an advanced platform for qualitative research.
 He’s also an award-winning former professor and author of over 80 peer-reviewed papers on the new and growing field of neuro-marketing.

 Understanding Ourselves through Technology

 Dr. Varan explains how there’s a flaw in the ever-expanding therapy industry.
-This is our natural tendency, when we put our feelings into words, to describe what we think we ought to be feeling, rather than offering up the literal truth.
+When we put our feelings into words, this is our natural tendency to describe what we think we ought to be feeling, rather than offering up the literal truth.
 Absolute self-knowledge is difficult to obtain, and therapists often deal with approximations and their clients’ natural reticence.

 Every decision we make online is motivated by emotion, whether curiosity, desire, worry, boredom, or other states of mind.
 The motivation to explore AI-driven analysis is clear — identify what browsers are really feeling and you can deliver exactly what they want, even if they don’t know themselves.
 Does this sound sinister yet?
 Don’t worry — there’s a silver lining.